How Long Do Cane Corso Puppies Sleep

 Same as human babies, little Cane Corso puppies don’t have their sleeping schedule in place.
 So, as their pet parent, you need to coordinate.
 Do not forget that they will need to use the bathroom a couple of times throughout the night.

-The little time they are awake, they will explore and learn about their world and spend some time for house training.
+In the little time, they are awake, they will explore and learn about their world and spend some time for house training.
 Patience is all you need through this period when your Cane Corso is a little puppy.
 Some Cane Corso babies may not need eighteen hours of sleep, but most of them will probably need it.

 When a Cane Corso is around four months of age, they will be sleeping through the night.
 However, their night sleeping routine will depend on their healthy diet, training, and indoor and outdoor activities.